|RSS Feeds | E-mail Alerts | Contact IR|

 Safe Harbor/Forward-Looking Statements

-The statements in this press release and on the related webcast regarding the companies' assessment of the Phase 2 data and its implications for the Phase 3 program and future development of bapineuzumab are forward-looking statements that are subject to risks and uncertainties that could cause actual results to differ materially from those expressed or implied by such statements.
-In particular, these statements are subject to the risk that further analyses of the Phase 2 data may lead to different (including less favorable) interpretations of the data than the analyses conducted to date and/or may identify important implications of the Phase 2 data that are not reflected in these statements.
-Clinical trial data are subject to differing interpretations, and regulatory agencies, medical and scientific experts and others may not share the companies' views of the Phase 2 data or its implications for the Phase 3 program and future development of bapineuzumab.
+The statements in this press release regarding the Companies' preliminary, top-line assessment of the Phase 2 data and its implications for the Phase 3 program and future development of bapineuzumab are forward-looking statements that are subject to risks and uncertainties that could cause actual results to differ materially from those expressed or implied by such statements.
+In particular, these statements are subject to the risk that further analyses of the Phase 2 data may lead to different (including less favorable) interpretations of the data than the preliminary analyses conducted to date and/or may identify important implications of the Phase 2 data that are not reflected in these statements.
+Clinical trial data are subject to differing interpretations, and regulatory agencies, medical and scientific experts and others may not share the Companies' views of the Phase 2 data or its implications for the Phase 3 program and future development of bapineuzumab.
 In addition, further analyses of the Phase 2 data and discussion with regulatory authorities may lead to important modifications to the Phase 3 program.
 There can be no assurance that the clinical program for bapineuzumab will be successful in demonstrating safety and/or efficacy, that we will not encounter problems or delays in clinical development, or that bapineuzumab will ever receive regulatory approval or be successfully commercialized.
 Other risks and uncertainties that could cause actual results to differ materially from those expressed or implied by these forward-looking statements include those detailed from time to time in the Companies' periodic reports filed with the Securities and Exchange Commission, including Wyeth's current reports on Form 8-K, quarterly reports on Form 10-Q and annual report on Form 10-K, particularly the discussion under the caption "Item 1A, Risk Factors" in Wyeth's Annual Report on Form 10-K for the year ended December 31, 2007, which was filed with the Securities and Exchange Commission on February 29, 2008, and Elan's Reports of Foreign Issuer on Form 6-K and Annual Report on Form 20-F, particularly the discussion under the caption "Item 3D, Risk Factors" in Elan's Annual Report on Form 20-F for the year ended December 31, 2007, which was filed with the Securities and Exchange Commission on February 28, 2008.
 The forward-looking statements in this press release are qualified by these risk factors.
 We assume no obligation to publicly update any forward-looking statements, whether as a result of new information, future developments or otherwise.

 |RSS Feeds | E-mail Alerts | Contact IR|